 - Titles.
 Write catchy titles that grab your visitors’ attention.

 - Quality.
 Your content needs to be unique and purposeful.
 The reason people come to your site is because they’re searching for information, for a solution to a problem so make sure you can provide it to them so they don’t go elsewhere.
-Find out what Google sees as high quality content.
+Find out what Google sees as high quality content and ways to create it on your site.

 - Freshness.
 Add new content on a regular basis.
 You can create a blog where you constantly share information your visitors might find useful, or you can share ebooks or whitepapers.